bguiz/kndrck.co/content/posts/efficient-merkletrees-zk-proofs.md

 Note that merkle trees are append-only (i.e. you can only add, or update existing leaves, but not remove any leaves).

-The `zeroValue` is the placeholder/default values of the leaves of the merkle tree and is needed as we still need to be able to compute a root value of the merkle tree regardless of how filled it is.
-This initialization with the default `zeroValue` can be seen in Figure 2 below.
+The `zeroValue` is the placeholder/default value of the leaves of the merkle tree and is needed as we still need to be able to compute a root value of the merkle tree regardless of how filled it is.
+This initialization with the default `zeroValue` can be seen in Figure 2 above.

 ## 2. Inserting A Leaf
 ```javascript